anubhavshrestha/auditory-eeg-challenge-2024-code/README.md

 It is possible to adapt the preprocessing steps in `sparrKULee.py` to your own needs, by adding/removing preprocessing steps.
 For more detailed information on the pipeline, see the [brain_pipe documentation](https://exporl.github.io/brain_pipe/).

-Note that it is possible to use the same preprocessed (and split) dataset for both task 1 and task 2, but it is not required.

 ## 3. Adjust the `config.json` accordingly

 There is a general `config.json` defining the folder names and structure for the data (i.e. [util/config.json](./util/config.json) ).